 Back to business basics (part 1)

-Over the next 4 weeks we'll be providing you with some key rules to follow for business success.
+We'll be providing you with some key rules to follow for business success.
 This week's article kicks things off with a return to the basics.
-We hope you enjoy it!

 In these hard economic times only the best will survive.
 There is money to be made out there - you just have to make sure that you are providing excellent customer service.
 This is one area that today’s personal trainers are neglecting, yet it is what will ensure you keep your current clients, secure a good reputation and help you attract more clients through word of mouth - the cheapest and best form of advertising.